Home

 }

-This concludes the description of the program's source code.
-The result of the program can be seen in the image below.
-On the left is an image of the scene rendered in Maya.
-On the right is the image produced by our program.
-The only difference is the color of the objects, which we have yet to bother replicating in the Maya scene.
-As you can see, the spheres are in the same position in the image, and the pattern is also the same.
+This section wraps up the explanation of the program's source code.
+The outcome of the program is illustrated in the image below.
+On the left is a rendering of the scene in Maya, and on the right is the output generated by our program.
+The only distinction is the color of the objects, which we did not attempt to precisely replicate in the Maya scene.
+As observable, the spheres occupy identical positions in both images, and the patterns match as well.

 previousnext